tohyuting/tp/docs/DeveloperGuide.md

 The `help` feature will be elaborated in this section by its' functionality.

 #### What Help feature does
 `help` feature allows user to view `help` messages for all commands briefly or `help` message for specific commands.
-This allows user to have a over-arching idea of what they can do in **CLI-nic**.
+This allows user to have an over-arching idea of what they can do in **CLI-nic**.
 Afterwards, a user can read up about the command format and sample commands by typing in `help COMMAND`.

 #### Path Execution of View Command
 An Activity Diagram showing the workflow of `help` command is shown below: